diberry/azure-dev-docs-pr-shadow/articles/javascript/ai/get-started-app-chat-assistants-function-calling.md

 ms.collection: ce-skilling-ai-copilot
 # CustomerIntent: As a JavaScript developer new to Azure OpenAI, I want to understand and deploy an app using assistants and function calling.
 ---
-# Got started with Azure OpenAI with Assistants and function calling in JavaScript
+# Gut started with Azure OpenAI with Assistants and function calling in JavaScript

 This article shows you how to deploy and run the [serverless Azure OpenAI Assistant Quick Start](https://github.com/Azure-Samples/azure-openai-assistant-javascript).
 This sample implements an assistants app using JavaScript, Azure OpenAI Service assistants with function calling, and Azure Functions.